G1OJS/SARK100-Firmware/TO DO & IDEAS.md

 TO DO
    - Add a guide page for L and C measurement
-   - L & C measurement tests (frequency scan and display) - compare with V13
+   - Dizzling during PClink scan
    - Look at dynamic range of Vz/Va error correction (high impedances >~1000R)
    - Something on applicability limits for cable measurements
-   - generalise PrintWdToSerial & refactor - this can be used in freq to LCD as well as pclink

 IDEAS - firmware
-  - Dizzling during PClink scan
-  - Refactor scan routines
   - User choice of cal loads
   - User choice of cal frequencies
   - True ham band limits as well as HF dividers